The coinage of Apollonia and Dyrrhachium

-On Class D1a-b coins, the name on the obverse is abbreviated or monogramatic; and there is no border of dots on the obverse, and there is no exergue line.
+On the obverse of Class D1a-b coins, the name is abbreviated or monogramatic; there is no border of dots, and there is no exergue line.
 In D2, the name on the obverse is spelt out in full; a border of dots and the exergue line appear on the obverse.
 Class D3 is characterized by the appearance of a small symbol or monogram in the exergue.
 In Class D4, one symbol can be above the cow, or a combination of two or three symbols in different places.
 The symbols are always coupled with the name on the reverse.
 The appearance of Class D5 coins is the same as in D4; the difference is in the reduced number of obverse names as discussed above.

 Class D3 is the most beautiful series of the Dyrrhachian drachms with carefully executed, well centred pieces reflecting a quiet minting period.
 The most frequent name on the obverse is Alkaios, serving under more than 20 eponymous persons.
 Interestingly, despite their nice look, many coins are of a bit lower weight, without the suspicion for being out-of-mint products.
 The reason is unknown; the lighter weight may come from a debased alloy or careful plating.

 Apollonia.
-On the drachms from the first half of production, the cow stands to right (R) as in Dyrrhachium.
-The first three classes are similar to those in Dyrrhachium (1, abbreviated name on the obverse; 2, - full name; 3, one symbol appears).
-However, Class A1R1 (abbreviated name on the obverse) can be divided into three subclasses: A1R1a shows the "no exergue" feature like in Subclass D1a: the hooves of the animals are not in a straight line; although the whole device is not abstract but classic as the later ones.
+On the drachms of the first three classes (about the first half of the entire Apolloniate drachma production), the cow stands to right (R) as in Dyrrhachium; and the main features on the obverse are also similar to those in Dyrrhachium (1, abbreviated name; 2, full name; 3, one symbol).
+However, Class A1R1 can be divided into three subclasses.
+In A1R1a (like in Dyrrhachium, Subclass D1a), the hooves of the animals are not in a straight line.
+However, the whole device is classic as on all later ones (difference from D1a).
 In A1R1b, the hooves of the animals, like in D1b, "stand" on an invisible horizontal line; and on A1R1c coins, the exergue line appears that comes in Dyrrhachium in Class D3 only.

-These slight style differences between the Apolloniate and Dyrrhachian drachms in the first three main chronological classes combined with hoard evidence point at a much later start of minting in Apollonia.
+This slight style difference between the Apolloniate and Dyrrhachian drachms in the earliest coins combined with hoard evidence point at a much later start of the drachma minting in Apollonia.
 A probable date is 167 BC, after the Third Macedonian War.
-I have not checked yet how my new observation on the subdivisions of Class A1R1 influences the relative sequence of the issues within the earliest hoards.

 After the first three chronological classes, Apollonia changed the common type by turning the cow to left (L).
 This is where my classification is completely different from those of my predecessors; and is based on discriminative features easily observable on both sides of the coins.